 Docker containers are a lot more scalable and modular once they have the links in place that allow them to share data.
 How these links are created and arranged depends upon the arranger, who will choose either to create a file-system data volume or a dedicated data volume container.

-This post works thorough these two common choices; data volumes and data volume containers.
+This post works through these two common choices; data volumes and data volume containers.
 With consideration of the commands involved in backing up, restoring, and migrating said data volumes.

 A “data volume” is a marked directory inside of a container that exists to hold persistent or commonly shared data.
 Assigning these volumes is done when creating a new container.